mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 -   [diskquota.hard\_limit](#hardlimit) -  Activates or deactivates  the hard limit enforcement of disk usage.
 -   [diskquota.max\_workers](#maxworkers) -  Specifies the maximum number of diskquota worker processes that may be running at any one time.
 -   [diskquota.max\_table\_segments](#maxtableseg) -  Specifies the maximum number of *table segments* in the cluster.
+-   [diskquota.max_quota_probes](#maxquotaprobes) - Specifies the maximum number of of quota probes pre-allocated at the cluster level.
+-   [diskquota.max_monitored_databases](#maxmonitoreddatabases) - Specifies the maximum number of database that the module can monitor.

 You use the `gpconfig` command to set these parameters in the same way that you would set any Greenplum Database server configuration parameter.